 -- Alison DeNisco Rayome

 When I'm going on a short trip, I don't want to tote around a large piece of luggage.
 This is where the Venture duffle bag from Bellroy comes in handy.
-It's not only long-lasting, but also fashionable and practical in its design, which is exactly what I need to keep my trips stress-free.
+It's not only long-lasting but is also fashionable and practical in its design, which is exactly what I need to keep my trips stress-free.

 It features a huge main compartment that is capable of holding a week's worth of clothes (if you roll them up) and two pairs of shoes when you use the complementary stuff sack.
 This bag is water-resistant, leather-free, and has a minimalistic design.
-I thought that after stuffing everything in my bag that I would struggle to carry it around, but the padding on the strap made it a cinch to move it about.
+I thought that after stuffing everything in my bag I would struggle to carry it around, but the padding on the strap made it a cinch to move it about.
 I can even fit a laptop and other necessary accessories safely.
 While I'd love a thicker strap all around, when I'm going on short trips, bringing this Venture duffle along just makes it easier to get up and go.

 -- Robin Mosley